Edmund Stafford, 5th Earl of Stafford

 Edmund Stafford, 5th Earl of Stafford and 1st Baron Audley, KG, KB (2 March 1377 – 21 July 1403) was the son of Hugh de Stafford, 2nd Earl of Stafford, and his wife Philippa de Beauchamp.

 He inherited the earldom at the age of 18, the third of three out of four brothers to inherit the title.
 His eldest brother, Sir Ralph, died before inheriting the title and his other two elder brothers died without issue.

 Marriage and children

-He married Anne of Gloucester as her second husband under special licence, as she was the widow of his brother Thomas Stafford, 3rd Earl of Stafford who had died prior to the consummation of his marriage at the age of 18.
+He married Anne of Gloucester on the 28th June 1398 as her second husband under special licence, as she was the widow of his brother Thomas Stafford, 3rd Earl of Stafford who had died prior to the consummation of his marriage at the age of 18.
 Edmund and his brothers were wards of the Gloucester family.
 Anne was the granddaughter of King Edward III by his son Thomas of Woodstock, 1st Duke of Gloucester and Eleanor de Bohun.

 With Anne he had three children: